Investment Area: Data to Support Risk Threshold Criteria |

 Researchers are working with a specially trained adult male Hawaiian monk seal to obtain reliable measures of underwater auditory sensitivity thresholds across the full frequency range of hearing.
 The resulting data will be used to generate an underwater audiogram that will help to support impact assessments of the Hawaiian monk seal’s sensitivity to sound.

-Measuring the Effect of Range on the Behavioral Response of Marine Mammals Through the Use of Navy Sonar (Project #LMR-30)
+Measuring the Effect of Range on the Behavioral Response of Marine Mammals Through the Use of Navy Sonar (Project #LMR-30) COMPLETED

 Principal Investigator: Stephanie Watwood